Feeling a bit bored with your hair and fancy a change? Maybe you want to try something different, but don’t want to change the style or the length?

-If your skin has neutral undertones, then you’re in for a treat, as you’re most likely to be able to pull off most hair colours!
+If your skin has neutral undertones, then you’re in for a treat, as you’re most likely to pull off almost every hair colour!
 Pretty much any shade of blonde – from pale beige to amber blonde – will suit you.
-So too will most shades of brown and red – let the hair colour experimenting begin!3
+So will most shades of brown and red – so let the hair colour experimenting begin!1

 How to determine your skin tone